songpoemHQ/songpoem.github.io/_pages/index.md

 ---
 seo_title: "Remote Technology Solutions | Align Your Business with Market Trends - Songpoem Labs"
-title: "We build AI powered products for startups"
+title: "We help build AI, GenAI and Agentic AI for startups"
 description: "Transform your startup with custom AI-powered solutions and expert staff augmentation.
 Hire skilled developers"
 excerpt: "And help early stage companies create customised products by scaling their teams with expert engineers.